-Welcome to All Saints' C of E Junior School A 'GOOD' School (Ofsted 2018) with OUTSTANDING provision for Personal Development, Behaviour and Welfare Outstanding Church of England School (SIAMs 2016)
+Welcome to All Saints' C of E Junior School A 'GOOD' School (Ofsted 2018) with OUTSTANDING provision for Personal Development, Behaviour and Welfare Outstanding Church of England School (SIAMs 2016) Dear Parents We welcome you, along with your son or daughter, and look forward to a happy and successful association over the coming years.

-Dear Parents

-We welcome you, along with your son or daughter, and look forward to a happy and successful association over the coming years.

 We shall do all we can to make your child's time with us a positive and fulfilling experience.
 This will be best achieved if we can work in close partnership with you in a shared responsibility for the benefit of your child.
 We aim to give all our children the opportunity to develop their talents, abilities and interests to the full, and so enable them to fulfil their all-round potential.
 Your support will help us achieve this aim.
 This booklet will give you information about the aims of the school, the curriculum and the activities we offer your children.
 Please remember that you are always welcome to visit school to meet and talk to our teachers or the Executive or Associate Headteacher.

-All Saints' is committed to safeguarding and promoting the welfare of all it's pupils and expects all staff and volunteers to share this commitment.
+All Saints' is committed to safeguarding and promoting the welfare of all its pupils and expects all staff and volunteers to share this commitment.

 All Saints' is federated with Emscote Infant School.
 The partnership encourages the two schools to work together very closely, developing good relationships with parents while greatly improving the smooth transition of pupils between the two schools.
 If you require any further details or information, please do not hesitate to contact us.

-Debi CossinsSandra SutherlandExecutive HeadteacherAssociate Headteacher

-Please see overleaf for quotes from our most recent Ofsted inspection, May 2018.

-Ofsted Inspection May 18

-In May 2018, Ofsted graded All Saints' as a 'GOOD' school overall, with an 'OUTSTANDING' grading for Personal Development, Behaviour and Welfare.

-We were pleased that the inspection recognised many of the key strengths of school:

-'The school's work to promote pupils' personal development and welfare is outstanding.
+Debi Cossins Sandra Sutherland Executive Headteacher Associate Headteacher Please see overleaf for guotes from our most recent Ofsted inspection, May 2018.
+All Saints' Church of England Junior School Warwick Ofsted Inspection May 18 In May 2018, Ofsted graded All Saints' as a 'GOOD' school overall, with an 'OUTSTANDING' grading for Personal Development, Behaviour and Welfare.
+We were pleased that the inspection recognised many of the key strengths of school: 'The school's work to promote pupils' personal development and welfare is outstanding.
 The school has established a strong positive ethos that pupils are proud of and that is reflected in their positive attitudes in school.
 Relationships between all adults and pupils are outstanding.

-The behaviour of pupils is outstanding.
-At all times in the school day, pupils conduct themselves in an exemplary manner.
-Pupils' movement from classroom to classroom, between lessons and outdoors is a pleasure to see.

 Pupils' spiritual, moral, social and cultural development is a strength of the school and embedded throughout the curriculum.
 The quality of singing is exceptional and very moving.
 Pupils' attitudes to learning are exceptional.
 Pupils have a strong desire to learn and show great resilience when challenged.
 Pupils are confident and show a high level of respect towards one another and all adults.
 A collaborative team spirit permeates all aspects of the school's work.
 Staff are highly committed to improving pupils' achievement.
 The curriculum is broad, and pupils enjoy a wide range of experiences.
 It is designed to ensure coverage of the national curriculum and to raise aspirations for the pupils.
 The school aims to generate a love of learning with a global dimension so that pupils are prepared to live in an international world.
 Teaching is characterised by strong, respectful relationships.
 Teachers know their pupils very well.
 The pupils are very positive about the texts they read and display a passion for reading.
 Pupils are proud of their work and are self-motivated learners who enjoy taking on new challenges and initiatives.'
 In February 2016, our SIAMS (Statutory Inspection of Anglican and Methodist Schools) inspection graded All Saints' as an OUTSTANDING church school (see the Church school section of our website for further information).